RaghavaAlajangi/HPC_Pipeline_Dashboard/README.md

 #Stop container
 docker stop <container_ID>

-# Get into the image and test weather it is created properly.
+# Get into the image and test whether it is created properly.
 docker run -it <image_name> /bin/bash

-# Get into the running container and test weather it is running properly.
+# Get into the running container and test whether it is running properly.
 docker exec -it <container_ID> /bin/bash
 ```